 Below is a table illustrating a process explaining how to create aligned activities to a training organization.

-|Activities Discussions, presentations, case studies, interviews, research, reports, relevant practical job related tasks etc||TipsCan be individual, paired, group, class|
+|Activities Discussions, presentations, case studies, interviews, research, reports, relevant practical job-related tasks etc||Tips Can be individual, paired, group, class|

 | EPL activity(Establishing prior learning)|

+This activity unpacks what learners already know about a new section/topic/outcome.
 It is placed at the beginning of a section / new concept/beginning of training.

 Break concepts down into their simplest essence.

 eg. EPL Group activity: Move into groups and complete the following questions